How Do I Build My Ed Tech Toolbox?

 January 15, 2021, 12:00 - 1:00 pm EST

 How can you use educational technology tools to create community and increase instructor and social presence?
 How should you go about designing activities and selecting tools that lead to increased engagement and interaction?
-During this hands-on, interactive workshop, participants will begin to identify how and why they might use a specific tool; the support needed; assessing technological needs and potential barriers to success.
-Tools demonstrated will include whiteboard, polling, discussion and annotation.
+During this hands-on, interactive workshop, participants to identified how and why they might use a specific tool; the support needed; assessing technological needs and potential barriers to success.
+Tools demonstrated included whiteboards, polling, discussion and annotation.

 Educational technology tools can help to create community and increase teaching, social and cognitive presence.
 With so many choices it is easy to follow the next ‘shiny’ object being promoted, overloading yourself and your students.
 How should you go about intentionally designing activities, and selecting tools that lead to increased engagement and interaction?
-Join me to learn about the process for tool selection, tips for use, and see a demonstration of tools for collaboration, discussion, whiteboards, polls, and more!
+This workshop covered the process for tool selection, tips for use, and a demonstration of tools for collaboration, discussion, whiteboards, polls, and more.

-- Discuss criteria for selecting the appropriate tool for the pedagogical need
+- Discussed criteria for selecting the appropriate tool for the pedagogical need

-- Create activities that lead to increased engagement and interaction
+- Created activities that lead to increased engagement and interaction

-- Identify critical items to consider in tool selection (FERPA, student privacy, accessibility, geographic access and IT support)
+- Identified critical items to consider in tool selection (FERPA, student privacy, accessibility, geographic access and IT support)